Jake Ingram: New England Patriots

 Ingram was selected by the Patriots in the sixth round (198th overall) of the 2009 NFL draft, the only long snapper selected in that draft.
 He competed with veteran long snapper Nathan Hodel, who was already on the roster when the Patriots drafted Ingram; Hodel was later released on August 31, 2009.

 Ingram played in all 16 games of the 2009 season for the Patriots and helped kicker Stephen Gostkowski to make a career high 53-yard field goal.

 In 2010, Ingram snapped for the first eight games of the season before being waived on November 10, 2010.

 New Orleans Saints

 Ingram was signed by the New Orleans Saints on November 20, 2010, replacing Jason Kyle, who was placed on injured reserve.
-He was waived by the Saints on November 22, 2010, after one game.
+He was waived by the Saints on November 22, after appearing in one game.

 Tennessee Titans

-Ingram was signed by the Titans before 2011, but was waived on August 18.
+Ingram was signed by the Tennessee Titans before 2011, but was waived on August 18, 2011.

 Jacksonville Jaguars

 On August 27, 2011, Ingram signed with the Jacksonville Jaguars.
-He was cut on September 3, 2011.
+He was cut by Jacksonville on September 3.